Fase20/automated-antipattern-detection/README.md

 2. The model will automatically be verified using Storm based on the already specified properties in "script_CTMC.sh" for a wide range of operational profile parameters
 3. After the successful completion of the verification phase, multiple graphs will appear in the "graphs" folder, one of each antipattern type (i.e. BLOB, Concurrent Processing Systems, Pipe and Filter)
 4. The "config" folder ("res.config") contains the configuration files where the user can specify internal, external and system paramaters whose change will affect the detection of antipatterns
+5. This version of the tool supports the automated generation of all experimental results used in our evaluation.
+Thus, the user will not have to make any mannual changes.
+The only requirement is to run the code and all graphs will appear in the "Anti-PatternDetection.graphs" folder.

-## Re-producing the experiments
+## Reproducing the experiments
 The tool-generated graphs from the evaluation section of the paper can be found [here](https://github.com/Fase20/automated-antipattern-detection/tree/master/evaluation_results), placed in the "evaluation_results" folder.
 Additionally, the models used for every scenario can be found here, under the "evaluation_models" folder.
+As stated in the above section, to reproduce the same graphs that appear in the "evaluation_results" folder, the only requirement is to run the "mainGen.java" as Java Application and wait for the graphs to be produced (it takes a bit of time).